What Is Chronic Illness Spiritual Emergency? Professional Guide

 "Spiritual Practice Will Heal Your Illness"

-While spiritual practices support overall well-being and can provide comfort, suggesting that proper spirituality will cure chronic illness creates additional spiritual distress when healing doesn't occur as expected, leading to feelings of spiritual failure.
+While spiritual practices support overall well-being and can provide comfort for spiritual distress, suggesting that proper spirituality will cure chronic illness creates additional spiritual distress when healing does not occur as expected, leading to feelings of spiritual failure.

 "This Is a Test from Divine Forces"

-This interpretation often increases spiritual distress rather than providing comfort, especially when chronic illness involves long-term suffering without clear resolution or when medical treatments don't provide expected relief.
+This interpretation often increases spiritual distress rather than providing comfort, especially when chronic illness involves long-term suffering without clear resolution or when medical treatments do not provide expected relief.

 "You Must Have Done Something to Deserve This"